jiqunl/me/index.md

 - **Liu, J.** (2017).
 Toward a unified model of human information behavior: An equilibrium perspective. *Journal of Documentation*, 73(4), 666-688. **(JDoc)** [[Paper](https://www.emerald.com/insight/content/doi/10.1108/JD-06-2016-0080/full/html)]

 #### Refereed Conference Paper
+- Dewan, M., **Liu, J.**, Gautam, A., & Shah, C. (2026).
+LLM-Driven Usefulness Judgment for Web Search Evaluation.
+In *Proceedings of the 2026 ACM Conference on Innovative Concept and Theories in Information Retrieval.* **(ACM ICTIR 2026)**
 - He, J. & **Liu, J.** (2026).
 Not all transparency is equal: Source presentation effects on attention, interaction, and persuasion in conversational search.
 In *Proceedings of the ACM SIGIR Conference on Human Information Interaction and Retrieval*.
 New York, NY: ACM. **(CHIIR2026)**.
 - Jiang, T., Li, W., & **Liu, J.** (2026).
 Improving data reusability in interactive information retrieval: Insights from the community.
 In *Proceedings of the ACM SIGIR Conference on Human Information Interaction and Retrieval*.
 New York, NY: ACM. **(CHIIR2026)**.
 - Dewan, M., **Liu, J.**, & Shah, C. (2026).
 TRUE: A reproducible framework for LLM-driven relevance judgment in information retrieval.
 In *Proceedings of the 19th ACM International Conference on Web Search and Data Mining*.
 Boise, Idaho. **(WSDM2026)**.